How to Harness Insurance Data to Power Better Decision-Making

 Among others, insurance is a data-driven industry, which has access to enormous volumes of data, including real-time data.
 From historical claims data to hazard data to policy data, insurance companies are sitting on an untapped goldmine — insurance data.
 And only those that are able to convert this data into useful insights could unleash the value from it.

 According to IBM, 47% of insurance businesses consider data and analytics a very important factor when it comes to their competitive advantage.
-And this percentage is projected to grow up to 58% in the next three years.
+This percentage is projected to grow up to 58% in a few years.
 This isn’t surprising, though, if we consider that data can help insurers enhance decision-making, contribute to innovation, increase customer satisfaction and operational efficiency.

-Let’s explore why insurance data is a valuable asset for your company and map out how you could use the data potential to its fullest.
+Let’s explore why insurance data is a valuable asset for your company and how you can unlock its potential with the help of big data analytics and machine learning technology.

 5 ways to get the advantage of your insurance data